Train Birthday Party

 We also made other containers from popcorn boxes & my 9 year old made this train as well….

-We had some healthy train snacks using pineapple & fruit leather….
+We had some healthy train snacks using pineapple and fruit leather.

-We made these easy train railroad crossing cookies using vanilla wafers & black edible marker.
-We put peanut butter in between the cookies….
+These easy train railroad crossing cookies were made using vanilla wafers and black edible marker and peanut butter in between the cookies.

 The kids had a blast!